-The Council's interest in these issues stems from its charge to assure an adequate, efficient, economical and reliable power supply for the region.
-The primary purpose of this paper is to build an understanding of the kind and severity of the problems facing the region's transmission system.
-Secondarily, it proposes some principles for improving the regional transmission system for the purpose of regional discussion.
 The region has expended untold hours attempting to devise a solution that would satisfy the requirements of the Federal Energy Regulatory Commission (FERC), be effective in addressing the real problems, and be able to garner the support of a critical mass in the region.
 To date it has been unsuccessful in at least the latter objective.

 There is now an effort to devise and evaluate a spectrum of alternative approaches to the region's transmission problems.
+The RTO West Regional Representatives Group is attempting to identify intermediate steps that will solve at least some of transmission problems.
 Many are hopeful that this process will lead to alternatives that are sufficient and workable improvements in how the region addresses transmission issues, and also are supported by much of the region.
-The Council staff supports this effort.
+The Council supports this effort.
 However, the key phrase is "sufficient and workable improvements."
 There is little sense in developing a consensus around solutions that are inadequate and/or unworkable.